Nicole732/iac-devsecops-githubactions/README.md

 # iac-devsecops-githubactions

-Testing infrastructure deployment with Github actions pipeline
+This is a test of infrastructure deployment with Github actions pipeline